5 Reasons NOT to Live in Indianapolis

 (3) Indianapolis Isn’t Extremely Affordable:

+Continuing down our list of the 5 reasons not to live in Indianapolis is the cost of living.
 Let’s preface this statement with the fact that yes, compared to Miami or Los Angeles, Indianapolis is significantly less expensive as a whole.
 In many big cities around the country, especially in areas like the West Coast, you would struggle to find a home for anything under a half a million dollars, and even that is probably low.
 You could purchase a home in almost any of Indianapolis’ neighborhoods for that amount of money.

 Indy is by no means an exorbitant city, but it also isn’t the dirt cheap place it has somehow earned the reputation of being.
 Often people are surprised when they can’t find a home for $200,000, because they have heard Indianapolis is very affordable.
 Yes, you could find a home for $200,000 somewhere in Indianapolis, but it likely won’t be in a very desirable area, and will be in dire need of renovations and updates.
-While it’s a great place to live that is much more affordable than many other places in the country, if you expect to move to Indianapolis and be “Indiana Rich” because everything is so cheap, you might want to adjust your expectations.
+Indy is a great place to live that is much more affordable than many other places in the country.
+However, if you expect to move to Indianapolis and be “Indiana Rich” because everything is so cheap, you might want to adjust your expectations.

 Even with the higher cost of living compared to other Midwestern cities, much of the day to day expenses are comparable.
 Though you might not be able to buy a home for as little as you had hoped, healthcare, education, groceries, kids sports teams/activities, and general shopping are all pretty affordable in Indianapolis.
 This is especially true about the abundance of beautiful produce grown in and around Indianapolis.
 Nestled right in the center of the agricultural Midwest, you can’t get much more Farm-to-Table.